Largactil (Chlorpromazine Hydrochloride)

 Who Should Not Take Largactil

-Do not use if you have ever had an allergic reaction to Largactil or other phenothiazine medicines, or if you have circulatory problems, blood or bone marrow problems, high blood pressure, liver problems, depression of the central nervous system, or phaeochromocytoma (a rare adrenal gland tumor).
+Do not use Largactil if you have had an allergic reaction to it or any of its ingredients, have certain blood or circulatory disorders, high blood pressure, liver issues, or specific tumors.

 Medical Conditions to Discuss

-Tell your doctor if you have asthma, chronic respiratory disorders, kidney or liver disease, heart disease, blood clots, decreased parathyroid activity, low blood calcium levels, Parkinson’s disease, prostate problems, epilepsy, glaucoma, muscle weakness (myasthenia gravis), diabetes, or dementia.
+Discuss with your doctor if you have asthma, chronic respiratory issues, kidney or liver disease, heart problems, diabetes, glaucoma, or any other significant medical conditions.

 Pregnancy and Breastfeeding